maabed/karak-dashboard-docs/source/index.html.md

 Blue Dashboard use <a target="_blank" href="http://getbootstrap.com/css/#tables">Bootstrap</a> tables with custom design.
 You can use any custom class with <code>table</code> tag to get the style.

+* In order to use the basic tables all you need to do is to include the blue dashboard style file.

 ### Users Table Style

 You juat need to add <code>.users-table</code> class to the table tag to git this style.